blockchainamm/bidirectional_arpeggiator/README.md

 Current note: C4
 ------------------
-Frequencies of arpeggiator notes played for note C4 in sequential order\
+Frequencies in Hz (Hetrz) of arpeggiator notes played for note C4 in sequential order\
 261.6256\
 329.6276\
 391.9954\